Can CBD Help With Chronic Fatigue Syndrome, and if So, How?

 Although aerobic exercise may be beneficial for certain illnesses, some CFS patients cannot tolerate regular exercise routines due to post-exertional malaise.
 Individuals may have to learn how to pace themselves first.

-Patients must seek advice from their healthcare provider to develop a personalized weekly routine based on their condition and capabilities.
+Patients must seek advice from their healthcare provider or physical/occupational therapist to develop a personalized weekly routine based on their condition and capabilities.

 People with CFS should never be forced into pushing past their limits, as this may cause a long-term relapse.
 It is essential to start any activity plan slowly, as some patients may only be able to do stretches for a few minutes.

 For others, CFS symptoms may improve as time passes.
 Achieving better control over one’s body is a slow and gradual process for those with chronic fatigue syndrome.

 Chronic fatigue syndrome, also known as CFS, is a disorder characterized by extreme tiredness that does not go away even with rest.
 CFS may occur suddenly, as in most cases, or it can slowly develop in an individual.
 It may be diagnosed after other conditions are ruled out.

 CFS is a long-term condition that is often associated with sleep dysfunction, muscle pain, and cognitive issues.
 Since it has numerous symptoms, many forms of treatment are available that could potentially help with chronic fatigue syndrome.

 Some people recommend lifestyle changes and avoiding psychological stress triggers.
 Other individuals prefer aerobic physical activity to improve the body’s level of function.
 A physical and/or occupational therapist would be very helpful to customize an exercise regimen.

 Studies show that CBD may help alleviate the symptoms of CFS due to its therapeutic effects.